Certificate II in Kitchen Operations

 Participants study 3 days per week at Hospitality Training Australia training centres.
 Students spend 1 day in class studying hospitality core units.
 They then spend another day in the classroom learning everything about the dishes that they will cook in the cooking school.
 The 3rd day is the practical session held our Cooking School where they prepare, cook, serve (eat) the dishes that they cook.

 Students wear a chefs uniform and are supplied with a knife kit.

-The 20 week course includes preparing appetisers, salads, stocks, sauces and soups; preparing vegetables, fruit, eggs and farinaceous dishes; hot & cold desserts.
+The 7 week course includes preparing appetisers, salads, sandwiches; preparing vegetables, fruit, eggs and farinaceous dishes; coffee making.

 Participants also receive training in everything OH&S, food safety, food safety, food presentation, knife sharpening and cutting techniques.

 The course timetable is offered 3 days per week for 7 weeks at Hospitality Training Australia training centres.
 Students will study this course at our centres at 250 Collins Street, Melbourne (between Swanston Street and Elizabeth Street) and Cooking School, 112 Peel Street, North Melbourne (next to Queen Victoria Market).

 - Telephone Admissions on 03 9639 5551;

 - Visit us at Level 6, 250 Collins Street, Melbourne;

 The $3200.00 enrolment fee entitles eligible individual students to receive: